shouxinjk/elasticsearch-river-arangodb/README.md

 if you like to run the database without any authentication mechanism.

-# Filtering
+## Filtering

 Use scripting if you want to filter your data.
 Let's say your documents have a boolean field named "available".
 The following script will filter your data due to their availability flags:

 ```
-"script" : "if ( ctx.doc.available == false ) { ctx.ignore = true };"
+"script" : "if ( ctx.doc.available == false ) { ctx.operation = 'SKIP' };"
 ```

-This script checks the "available" flag, and it adds an "ignore" flag to the given document context when indicated.
+This script checks the "available" flag, and it changes the operation to "SKIP" for the given document context.
+This document will not be indexed.
+Please note that, if the document is already indexed, this will mean it won't be updated or deleted.
-This "ignore" flag then makes the indexer skip the document when processing the streamed data.

 # License